harkamalsi/Helicopter/README.md

 ![Pong3](https://user-images.githubusercontent.com/44194036/73175676-ff7bc000-410a-11ea-8123-00e44834c690.PNG)

+## Exercise 2

+### Step 1

+We have chosen task4 Pong game from the first exercise as our base

+### Step 2

+We have chosen to implement a Singleton pattern for our Ball class(we created a new class called SingleBall so we keep our Ball class but it isn't used), since all Pong traditional pong games deals with only one ball object at a time.

+### Step 3

+We have followed this flappy bird [tutorial](https://www.youtube.com/watch?v=rzBVTPaUUDg&list=PLZm85UZQLd2TPXpUJfDEdWTSgszionbJy) to get used to libGDX, where we have used the template and state pattern.

+MenuState, PlayState(from helicopter tasks), PongSingleState, GameOverState extends the abstract class state and inherits its methods and variables.
+They are utilizing the template method.

+State pattern is realized through having gamestates to keep track of which objects, game behaviour the game should load, and dispose of when we leave our previous state.
+The class GameStateManager manages and keeps track of our current gamestate.

-## Theory tasks for exercise 2
+### Theory tasks for exercise 2

 4.a)

 Architectural patterns:

 -Model view controller

 -Pipe and filter

 -Entity Component System

 Design patterns:

 -Observer

 -State

 -Template Method

 -Abstract Factory

 Relationships:

 -They both deal with solving problems in the software application

 Differences:

--Architectural patterns has a wider scope and are used to solve a common reccuring problem in software architecture.
+-Architectural patterns has a wider scope and are used to solve a common recurring problem in software architecture.

--Desing patterns however are used to solve specific problems and are typically lower level.
+-Design patterns however are used to solve specific problems and are typically lower level.

 4.b)
 Template Method:

 State works as template class

-MenuState, PlayState, PongState and GameOver all extends the State class.
+MenuState, PlayState, PongState, PongSingleState and GameOverState all extends the State class.

 Observer:

 4.c)

-Advantages in using Template Method:
+Template Method:

+Advantages:

 Since we have several states, using template method we can define general methods and implement the specialized methods.

 Disadvantages:

-Problem is that we have to implement several almost identical pieces of code
+Problem is that we have to implement several almost identical pieces of code. for example in the states [folder](https://github.com/harkamalsi/Helicopter/tree/master/core/src/com/mygdx/game/states) we have PongSingleState and PongMultiState where the main difference is in single there is 1 player against the computer and in multi there are 2 players.

+State Method:

+Advantages:

+Easy to keep track of which state we are in and load objects and behaviours, and dispose of objects not longer needed when transitioning to a the next state.
+It can reduce complexity and can remove the need to use switch statements for objects that has different behaviour.

+Disadvantages:

+The FSM scheme can quickly grow large needing a lot of code which can be similar.